I grew up in London and moved to Dacorum 25 years ago. I’m married and have 1 teenage son. I’m a music lover and also like to keep fit.

 What is your experience with the local NHS

 As a patient I continue to be astounded at how inefficient the NHS is compared to the commercial organisations I have worked for.
 As a manager, when a vital service is unavailable or impaired it concerns me.
 As a tax payer, I expect the NHS to innovate, change and improve, but unfortunately, I don’t see that often enough.
-The local hospital trust and clinical commissioning group compound this by continuing to take ill informed decisions about the future of our healthcare, hence my motivation to do something about it.
+The local hospital trust and clinical commissioning group outwardly appear to compound this by taking ill informed decisions about the future of our healthcare but a couple of years into this project and I’m also thinking the system is broken, and that the government, politicians, dept of Health and the national NHS all have to up their game. and I’m gonna do my bit to make it happen.

 I’m a Trustee for Dacorum Sport Trust – a non-profit charity with a turnover of £8m who provide sport facilities in the Dacorum area.
-I also lead a local campaign to ensure council owned leisure facilities are operated in the interests of the public they serve.
+I’m also a member of the Dacorum Sport Network – a community group who promote all kinds of sport and leisure activities in the area working with the local and county council as well as national bodies like Sport England.
+I have a strong desire to see sport and leisure activities used to keep people fit and well, and to get excellent healthcare when they need it in the right place.
+I also led a local campaign to ensure council owned leisure facilities were operated in the interests of the public they serve.
 Previously I have been heavily involved with Scouting including running a scout group.
 I’ve also founded a canoe club.

 What Gets You Passionate about Herts Valleys Hospital